 - No more CPU cycles wasted in your machine.
 Develop at the speed of the cloud!

 Okteto uses the

-okteto.yml file to determine the name of your development environment, the docker image to use and where to upload your code.
-Check the Okteto manifest docs to customize your development environments with your own dev tools, images, and dependencies to adapt Okteto to your own application.
+okteto.yml file to determine the name of your development container, the docker image to use, and where to upload your code.
+Check the Okteto manifest docs to customize your development containers with your own dev tools, images, and dependencies to adapt Okteto to your own application.